tpfd/LandSurfaceTemperature-at-Kapiti/README.md

 (2) Kapiti_paper_analysis.py: this script takes the output of (1) and performs a series of simple analysis and plotting to test the performance of the satellite/model temperature products against the ground truth of Kapiti.
 Data handling does occur in this script, but it is limited to filtering and time adjustments to generate cloudy/clear sky assesments.
 Temperature values are not modified.

 Any questions or problems spotted, please do raise an issue on this repo in order that others can benefit from any discussion that follows.

+If you use any of this code in your own work please cite the original paper (will be linked here when available) and/or this repositry.